These 8 Things Could Make You More Likely to Develop Prediabetes, According to a Dietitian

 Pictured Recipe: Shrimp Piccata with Zucchini Noodles

 Prediabetes, a precursor to type 2 diabetes, is a condition that occurs when your blood sugar levels are higher than typical levels.
-The number of people with the condition is rising across the country.
+The number of people with the condition is rising across the country, which is concerning as prediabetes can increase your risk of developing type 2 diabetes, heart disease and experiencing other complications.

-Having prediabetes increases your risk of developing type 2 diabetes by 5 to 15 times.
-Fortunately, with sufficient lifestyle changes, diabetes can be delayed and complications can be prevented.
+Fortunately, with sufficient diet and lifestyle changes, diabetes can be delayed and complications can be prevented.
 Plus, not all individuals who develop prediabetes will proceed to develop full-blown diabetes.
+Read on to learn more about prediabetes, its symptoms, the factors that may increase your chance of developing it and what you can do to help prevent it.

 You might be at more risk than others if: